farmera/sare_grant/study_results_drones.md

 The process of stitching is often facilitated through use of ground control points (GCPs).
 A GCP is an invariant point of reference on the ground that stitching software uses to better align corresponding points in an image.
-For our purposes this process was aided by use of a camera that accurately records and embeds latitude, longitude and elevation data in each image such that they are matched in the final composite.
+For our purposes this process was aided by use of a camera that accurately records and embeds latitude, longitude and elevation data in each image such that they are matched together in the final composite.
 GCP's referenced from a surveyor's benchmark were also used and were physically located in the ground.

 ![](img/NGR_SARE-Cropped.png)